 Concrete filling cast in situ piles

-The slump for the concrete shall be agreed with the prior to concreting preliminary test piles.
+The slump for the concrete shall be agreed with the Project Manager prior to concreting preliminary test piles.
 Concrete filling in cast-in-situ piles shall be placed continuously.
 Removal of temporary casings shall be completed before the placed concrete loses its workability, but placing of concrete shall keep in advance of withdrawal of casing to prevent ‘necking’.

 The groundwater table in the wastewater treatment plant area is close to the ground surface.
 Special care shall be taken while concreting piles under water.
 All concreting works both in dry and under water conditions shall be performed according to of “TS 3168 EN 1536: Execution of special Geotechnical Work: Bored Piles – Part 8”